securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 ### Aggregator
 1. Calculates sketched (aggregated) weights using `FedAvg` and broadcasts them along with the hash parameters.
-2. At the beginning of each round, generates fresh hash parameters (i.e., sketching matrix S).
+2. At the beginning of each round, generates fresh hash parameters.
 3. Never sees the full weights from the collaborators.

 ### Collaborator